Daniel-Elston/Daniel-Elston/README.md

 🌱 I am currently studying the following modules: Neural Networks, Risk and Decision Making for DS and AI, Information Retrieval, Ethics and Law for DS and AI.<br/>
 <br/>

-✅	I have completed the following modules: Machine Learning, Data Mining, Statistics for DS and AI, Programming for DS and AI.<br/>
+✅	<sub>I have completed the following modules: Machine Learning, Data Mining, Statistics for DS and AI, Programming for DS and AI.<sub/><br/>
 <br/>

 💞️ I am looking to collaborate on any form of Physics or Data Science project.
 I have worked with CERN for my final year project (see report) which was awarded a        commendation.<br/>
 <br/>

-📫 <sub>How to reach me, university email: ec21024@qmul.ac.uk, business email: delstonds@outlook.com</sub>
+📫 How to reach me, university email: ec21024@qmul.ac.uk, business email: delstonds@outlook.com
 <br/>

 ---